jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 python3 -m pip install opencv-python
 ```

 There is sample code in the textbook repository.
-Under the directory `Files` > `Chapter-03` and run the command:
+Under the directory `files` > `Chapter-03` and run the command:

 ```bash
 python3 show-image.py